Home > Resources > Quenice Davis: From college basketball star to Sacramento school admin

 She then embarked on a professional basketball career overseas before coming back to Northern California and earning a Master’s Degree in Special Education.

 “Anything I do, I set out and I finish it,” said Davis.
 “Basketball and work.
 I think they go hand in hand.
-The (Sweet 16) run was rewarding, got a lot of of that.
+The (Sweet 16) run was rewarding, got a lot out of that.
 And then coming here and just seeing my kids, greeting me, I’m going to have a good day.
 It all ties in for me.”

 Among the most rewarding parts of the job is the relationship she develops with her students.